 This means, that when the Economy 7 storage heaters inevitably run out of heat, by around late afternoon or early evening, or the weather turns unexpectedly chilly some other form of ‘top up’ heating is required which is often also electrically powered, such as a convector heater, panel heater, fan heater or oil filled radiator.

-In other words they give a discounted overnight during E7 / E10 off peak period which looks very generous on the surface, but they then quickly snatch most of that generosity back by charging very expensive daytime ‘peak’ rates at double or treble the unit cost compared to standard, non E7 customers.
-In addition, the discounted Off Peak rate of the Economy 7 period is also rapidly increasing, back in 2011 I was paying less than 5p per kw/h, in 2013 I am now paying 6.2p per kw/h (and some customers are paying 8p per kw/h) – all far more expensive than mains Gas users who pay under 4p per kw/h all day long.
+In other words they give a discounted overnight during E7 / E10 off peak period which looks very generous on the surface, but they then quickly snatch most of that generosity back by charging very expensive daytime ‘peak’ rates at double or treble the unit cost compared to non E7 customers on standard single rates.
+In addition, the discounted Off Peak rate of the Economy 7 period is also rapidly increasing, back in 2011 I was paying less than 5p per kw/h, in 2013 I am now paying 6.2p per kw/h (and some customers are paying as much as 8p per kw/h) – all far more expensive than mains Gas customers who pay as little as 3.3p per kw/h all day long.

-During winter 2010, I was paying almost £100 a month in Electricity costs to heat a 1 bedroom flat, based on running 3 large storage heaters, which was around double the cost of heating a Three Bedroom house with Gas Central Heating.
-When I arrived home from work late in the evenings I wasn’t feeling any real benefit from it either, and during the coldest winter months I still needed to plug in additional heating for several hours in the Evening just to be warm when watching the TV.
+During winter 2010, I was often paying over £100 a month in Electricity costs to heat a 1 bedroom flat, based on running 3 large storage heaters, which was around double the cost of heating a Three or Four Bedroom house with Gas Central Heating.
+When I arrived home from work late in the evenings I wasn’t feeling any real benefit from it either as the Storage Heaters had exhausted most of their stored heat, and during the coldest winter months I still needed to plug in additional heating for several hours in the Evening just to be warm when watching the TV.

-A quick calculation soon revealed the painful truth, in that for every hour I was running a 2.4 kw Convector Heater during the Afternoon / Evening, I was mitigating around 3 hours worth of Economy 7 cheaper rate electricity!!, because my Electricity cost during the peak period was 3 times the cost of off peak, so it didn’t take long for the Electricity company to claw back, nearly all of saving I had made on the discounted electricity which it had sold me overnight, whenever I needed to run the Convector Heater during the following Evening.
+A quick calculation soon revealed the painful truth, in that for every hour I was running a 2.4 kw Convector Heater for top up heat during the Evenings, I was mitigating around 3 hours worth of Economy 7 cheaper rate electricity!!, because my Electricity cost during the peak period was 3 times the cost of off peak, so it didn’t take long for the Electricity company to claw back, nearly all of saving I had made on the discounted electricity which it had sold to me overnight, whenever I needed to run additional heating during the following Evening.

 Additional energy price hikes had also been announced for the second time in a year, and I could see the day when paying £150 a month in Electricity would become a reality.
 I began looking for alternatives to Electric heating, and stumbled across a forum for Boat Owners and static caravan dwellers, who had seemed to have found a solution.

 I researched these paraffin inverter heaters further and traced their roots back to Japan, where central heating systems are rare, and where most Japanese families still heat their homes using these clever, safe and portable Paraffin / Kerosene fueled modern space heaters.
-They are also used routinely in Southern France, where they are so popular that clean burn kero fuel is sold in most hypermarkets.
+They are also used routinely in Southern France & Italy, where they are so popular that dedicated containers of kero fuel are sold in most hypermarkets.

-At first my prejudice about paraffin heaters and memories of the lingering small of paraffin came back to haunt me, but I decided that the Japanese were a clever race, and had developed many modern designs as far as Electronics goes and certainly wouldn’t be using Paraffin Heaters as their preferred, daily form of heating if it was dangerous, smelly or ineffective.
+At first my prejudice about paraffin heaters and memories of the lingering small of paraffin came back to haunt me, but I decided that the Japanese were a clever race, and had developed many modern designs as far as appliances and domestic equipment was concerned and as a Country they certainly wouldn’t be using Paraffin Heaters as their preferred, daily form of heating if it was dangerous or ineffective.
 Npower had also just written to me, announcing their latest price rises (for the fourth year running), I decided that anything to save me money over Npower’s E7 overpriced daytime rates was worth a go.

-The £200 that I paid for the Corona Inverter Paraffin Heater, seemed a lot to pay for a space heater, especially one powered by paraffin, but it turned out to be an astute decision which in turn, turned out to have paid for itself over one average winter, purely from the savings gained from top up heating using paraffin instead of the more expensive daytime Economy 7 rates.
+The £200 that I paid for the Corona Inverter Paraffin Heater, seemed a lot to pay for a portable space heater, especially one powered by paraffin, but it turned out to be an astute decision which in turn, turned out to have paid for itself over just one average winter, and it paid for itself from the savings gained from space heating using paraffin instead of the more expensive daytime Economy 7 rates.

-The Paraffin Inverter Heater really gave me the best of both worlds, I could reduce my reliance (and use of) the expensive to run storage heaters which ran out of heat by 5pm, and then instead of using the Convector Heaters on an overly expensive peak rate electricity tariff when I got in from work, I simply fired up the Corona Inverter Heater to deliver heat whenever I was at home, at around a third of the cost of peak rate Electricity.
+The Paraffin Inverter Heater really gave me the best of both worlds, I could reduce my reliance (and use of) the expensive to run storage heaters, and then instead of using the Convector Heaters on an overly expensive peak rate electricity tariff when I got in from work, I simply fired up the Corona Inverter Heater to deliver heat whenever I was at home, at around a third of the cost of peak rate Electricity.

-I read that Paraffin / Kerosene fuel burning at almost 100% efficiency will produce 10kw of heat from every litre of Paraffin / Kerosene it consumes.
-So lets do the maths, and let me actually prove the savings to you in my personal experiences.
+I read that standard Paraffin / Kerosene fuel burning at almost 100% efficiency will produce at least 10kw of heat from every litre of Paraffin / Kerosene it consumes.
+So lets do the maths, and let me actually prove the savings to you from my own personal experiences.

 I currently buy Electricity during the ‘peak’ periods from Npower, at around 21 pence per KW/H.

 I originally bought Paraffin from a local allotment society for 70p a litre.
-I get 10kw worth of heat from each litre burned which brings down the price to 7p per KW/H. (I now pay 5.3p per KW for standard home heating oil kerosene @ 53p a litre but i’ll get to that later)
+I get 10kw worth of heat from each litre burned which brings down the price for heating to 7p per KW/H. (I now pay 5.3p per KW using standard home heating oil kerosene @ 53p a litre but i’ll get to that later)

 My Corona Paraffin Inverter heater produces 3200 watts of heat, or 3.2kw so on its full setting, for one hours worth of use it costs 3.2 x 0.07p to run = 22.4 pence per hour to give out 3.2kw worth of heat, enough to heat a fairly large living room or lounge-diner very quickly.

 To run an Electric Convector Heater rated at 3000 watts (3.0KW) it would consume 3 electricity units every hour, which would cost 3 x £0.21 units per hour to run – so £0.63 per hour to run a single 3kw heater when using peak rate electricity.
-By using the 3.2kw Corona Paraffin Inverter heater instead of a 3KW convector heater, saves me £0.406 per hour in real terms, plus I get an extra 200 watt worth of heat from the 3.2kw Paraffin heater over the 3kw convector, which isn’t a lot, but does add up over a period of running during a typical evening.
+By using a 3.2kw Corona Paraffin Inverter heater instead of a 3KW convector heater, actually saves me £0.406 per hour in real terms, plus I get an extra 200 watt worth of heat from the 3.2kw Paraffin heater over the 3kw convector, which isn’t a lot, but does add up over a period of running during a typical evening (an extra 1kw worth of heat for every 5 hours it runs to be exact)

-Couple this with an average of 10 hours worth of use at the weekends, and that saving adds up to £4.06 per weekend day, so the potential saving by using paraffin adds upto £20.27 per week (£2.43 x 5 nights + 2x £4.06 per day at the weekends) – that’s an amazing £81.08 per MONTH in savings, just by turning the convector heater off and the paraffin heater on, and avoiding the use of expensive Electric heating.
+Couple this with an average of 10 hours worth of use per day when home at the weekends, and that saving adds up to £4.06 per weekend day, so the potential saving by using paraffin adds upto £20.27 per week (£2.43 x 5 nights + 2x £4.06 per day at the weekends) – that’s an amazing £81.08 per MONTH in savings from my own usage pattern, just by turning the convector heater off and the paraffin heater on, and avoiding the use of expensive Electric heating.

-The figures speak volumes, and in just three winter months of average use, i’ve effectively recouped the cost of purchasing the inverter heater and beyond that point, the savings are in my pocket for many winters to come!, and the money is far better in my pocket than those belonging to the shareholders of the expensive utility companies!
-(And so say all of us!.)
+The figures speak volumes, and in just three winter months of average use, i’ve effectively recouped the cost of purchasing the inverter heater and beyond that point, the savings are in my pocket for many winters to come!, and the money is far better in my pocket than those belonging to the shareholders of the expensive utility companies!.

-So there you go – what more can I say? other than that I paid off the outlay for my paraffin heater during the first half of its first winter, meaning that the savings that I am getting at the moment – that £81.08 a MONTH is now mine to keep as the paraffin inverter heater is still going strong, and still saving me money, and i’m just as warm, I have made no other sacrifices to do it nor had to turn down any thermostats.
-As a result of switching to an Inverter Heater my £100+ monthly winter E7 Electricity bill is a nightmare from the past and has dropped to a more manageable, summer-like £35 – £40 a month.
+So there you go – what more can I say? other than that I paid off the outlay for my paraffin heater during the first half of its first winter, meaning that the savings that I am getting at the moment – upto £81.08 a MONTH is now mine to keep as the paraffin inverter heater is still going strong, and still saving me money, and i’m just as warm, I have made no other sacrifices to do it nor had to turn down any thermostats or put on extra layers of clothing.
+As a result of switching to an Inverter Heater my £100+ monthly winter E7 Electricity bill is a nightmare from the past and has dropped to a more manageable, summer-like £25 a month, now i’m no longer using it for heating.

 Lets examine the features of the Corona Paraffin Inverter heater.